Josh Brolin angrily leads call for action after Nashville school shooting

 28-year-old shooter Audrey Hale was killed at the scene by police officers who were called to the city’s Covenant School, officials say.

-The female gunman – a former student at the school – killed three children (all aged nine) and three adults.
+The former student at the school killed three children (all roughly aged nine) and three adults.

 Brolin took to Instagram to plead for increased gun control laws in the country.